jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-more-hugo-improvements/index.md

 We need to go back to that file and _emojify_ both the main article heading, alongside the browser title to change any occurrence of `{{ .Title }}` to `{{ .Title | emojify }}`.

 By doing this we will _always_ emojify the titles even if in our `config.toml` we specified `enableEmoji = false`, or didn't specify it at all.
 This will conflict with the default state of the setting which is `false`.
-We could do some conditional logic on the `enableEmoji` setting, but unfortunately this isn't exposed to us to be able to perform something like <code>{{ if .Site.enableEmoji }}</code>.
+We could do some conditional logic on the `enableEmoji` setting, but unfortunately this isn't exposed to us to be able to perform something like `{{ if .Site.enableEmoji }}`.
 Because of this we cannot create a pull request (PR) to merge it in with the `hugo-coder` theme.
 I've raised a [couple](https://github.com/gohugoio/hugo/issues/7171) of [issues](https://github.com/gohugoio/hugo/issues/7170) against Hugo requesting these features.

 Since this is just for my website I am okay with the overriding behaviour of emojiying the title.